aws/aws-cli/awscli/examples/s3/sync.rst

 **Sync from S3 bucket to another S3 bucket**

 The following ``sync`` command syncs objects to a specified bucket and prefix from objects in another specified bucket and prefix by copying s3 objects.
+An s3 object will require copying if one of the following conditions is true:

+* The s3 object does not exist in the specified bucket and prefix destination.
-An s3 object will require copying if the sizes of the two s3 objects differ, the last modified time of the source is newer than the last modified time of the destination, or the s3 object does not exist in the specified bucket and prefix destination.
+* The sizes of the two s3 objects differ.
+* The last modified time of the source is newer than the last modified time of the destination.

 In this example, the user syncs the bucket ``mybucket`` to the bucket ``mybucket2``.
 The bucket ``mybucket`` contains the objects ``test.txt`` and ``test2.txt``.
 The bucket ``mybucket2`` contains no objects::

     aws s3 sync s3://mybucket s3://mybucket2